 MOOCs (Massive Open Online Courses)

 The Faculty’s project START Informatik aims to provide a high-quality beginning and first year of studies.
-As a part of this project and the HRSM (Hochschulraumstrukturmittel) project MINT-MOOCs by TU Austria the MOOC “Programming with Processingn” (course language: German) is being developed.
+As a part of this project and the HRSM (Hochschulraumstrukturmittel) project MINT-MOOCs by TU Austria the MOOC “Programming with Processing” (course language: German) is being developed.
 One of its main characteristics is its explicit focus on designing a course with gender-sensitive content.

 The first course run was implemented as a SPOC (small private online course) for all prospective students, who start their informatics- or business informatics bachelor studies at TU Wien in winter term 2017/18, from August16th, 2017, until September 30th, 2017.

 At the moment, evaluations and optimizations of the MOOC "Programming with Procesing" based on the feedback and experience of the first course run are ongoing.
 In addition, the MOOC is being completed by extending it with four more sections.
-Hence, in summer 2018, the complete course will be released to prospective students, all interested students, pupils and teachers as well as the general public as the first MOOC by TU Wien.

 “Take your daughter to work”-Day